hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251106947v1-foclip-a-feature-space-misalignment-framework-for-clip-based-image-m.md

 ---
 layout: default
-title: FoCLIP: A Feature-Space Misalignment Framework for CLIP-Based Image Manipulation and Detection
+title: "FoCLIP: A Feature-Space Misalignment Framework for CLIP-Based Image Manipulation and Detection"
 ---

 # FoCLIP: A Feature-Space Misalignment Framework for CLIP-Based Image Manipulation and Detection